 - 1. The shortcut characters can be seen in the Tools menu.
 So if you do not know the shortcut character, you can enter '?' to get the menu, and then note the shortcut character. - 2.
-On Cocoa, in any window in the LispWorks IDE Command+Ctrl+L invokes the Listener tool (as an example), which is more convenient than Invoke Tool. - 3.
-If the tool does not already exist, one is created if needed. - 4.
+If the tool does not already exist, one is created if needed. - 3.
 Invoke Tool does nothing in a delivered image.